 The CRDT complexity problem

 CRDTs (Conflict-free Replicated Data Types) are one of the most elegant ideas in distributed systems.
-The promise is compelling: data structures that automatically converge across replicas without coordination.
-No consensus protocol.
-No leader election.
-Just merge and converge.
+The promise is compelling: data structures that can converge across replicas under clear assumptions.
+Consensus protocols and leader election remain relevant outside those assumptions.

 The reality is more nuanced.
 After a decade of CRDT adoption in production systems, a pattern has emerged: teams spend more time choosing, implementing, and debugging CRDTs than they spend on the application logic that uses them.